Kei-K23/kilo/README.md

 # Kilo 🧵🪄

-Kilo is a small, fast utility for manipulating strings and generating sourcemaps with Magic 🪄.
+Kilo is a small, fast utility crate/library for manipulating strings and generating sourcemaps with all in Magic 🪄

 ## Features